dbt-labs/coalesce-23-workshop-advanced-testing/README.md

    3. Run `dbt deps` if needed to install dependencies (you'll be informed via the UI)
    4. Try running `dbt build` from the command bar at the bottom of the UI

-# :tada: If you've made it this far, congratulations!
-You're ready to go. :tada:
+# :tada: If you've made it this far, congratulations! :tada:
 You're ready to start the workshop!
 There's nothing else to do until the workshop begins.

 # Additional Helpful Links: